KristofferC/TimerOutputs.jl/README.md

 +---------------------------------------------+------------+------------+
 ```

+# Reset

+A `TimerOutput` can be reset by calling `reset!(to::TimerOutput)`.
+This removes all saved data and updates the creation time of the `TimerOutput` instance.

 # Disable

 By setting the variable `DISABLE_TIMING = true` in Julia **before** loading `TimerOutputs`, the `@timeit` macro is changed to just return the value it operates on.